-We recognise our operations have a significant carbon footprint and have many initiatives to reduce that negative impact.
+We recognise our operations have a significant carbon footprint and have many initiatives to reduce our impact.

 We are a member of the International Air Travel Association (IATA) and have committed to its targets on fuel efficiency and carbon emissions, being:

 - 1.5% average annual fuel efficiency improvement between 2010 and 2020

 - Carbon neutral growth from 2020